Where to get Medical Care in Rome

 In the event of an accident or if you’re in need of life-threatening emergency care, you can either dial 118 for an ambulance or visit the emergency room (Pronto Soccorso) of any public hospital.
 The ERs are usually quite busy in Rome and rooms in Lazio on the Pronto Soccorso Regionale Lazio website: https://www.salutelazio.it/pronto-soccorso

-Most pharmacies follow standard Italian shopping hours, although there are a few late night pharmacies in Rome if you need to purchase over the counter medication or fill out a prescription.
+Most pharmacies in Rome follow standard Italian shopping hours, although there are a few late night pharmacies in Rome if you need to purchase over the counter medication or fill out a prescription.
 The MedinAction website has a blog « How do you ask for that at the pharmacy» for those who require some help translating names of MedinAction.

 Being well prepared and knowledgeable about medical services in Rome can help make your stay a little more enjoyable and stress-free.
 Although we hope you have a safe and healthy visit while in Rome, we do hope that this information can help you in making informed and stress-free decisions.